 Until January 29, 2024, Mr. Jacobs was a Managing Director of Mill Road Capital, the holder of the Debenture with Warrants described above under "Description of the Business - Borrowings - Debenture with Warrants".
 Mill Road Capital also holds approximately 6.6% of the issued and outstanding shares of the Company.
-Mill Road Capital has expressed its intention to propose Mr. Jacobs as a Director nominee at the 2024 annual general meeting of shareholders, pursuant to Mill Road Capital's existing nomination right.
+Mr. Jacobs stood and was elected as a Director at the 2024 annual general meeting of shareholders, pursuant to Mill Road Capital's nomination right at this time.

-Other than the foregoing and as noted in related party transactions disclosed in the comparative financial statements and Management's Discussion and Analysis for its most recently completed fiscal year ended December 31, 2023, which are available on SEDAR+ at www.sedarplus.com, to the best of Swiss Water's knowledge, no Director or Officer of the Company or its subsidiaries has an existing or potential material conflict of interest with Swiss Water or any entities controlled by it.
+Other than the foregoing and as noted in related party transactions disclosed in the comparative financial statements and Management's Discussion and Analysis for its most recently completed fiscal year ended December 31, 2024, which are available on SEDAR+ at www.sedarplus.com, to the best of Swiss Water's knowledge, no Director or Officer of the Company or its subsidiaries has an existing or potential material conflict of interest with Swiss Water or any entities controlled by it.